UoMCS/Perentie/doc/developer_guide.rst

 ``````
 The device mix-in (device.py) provides cleaner access to the back-end.
 GUI code
 should not directly access the back-end and should instead use this interface.
+This interface is thread-safe and, because it is slow, should be accessed from a
+background thread to prevent the GUI from blocking.

+By convention, if a value cannot be accessed, -1 is provided instead.

 Unfortunately this interface is not yet complete and should be extended as
 required.

-By convention, if a value cannot be accessed, -1 is provided instead.

 Expression Evaluator
 ````````````````````